-(h)Contingent Assets
+(h) Contingent Assets

 SEGC expects that the Fund will receive recoveries in relation to the liquidation of BBY Ltd against certain claims paid.
 If compensation is paid in respect of a claim, SEGC is subrogated to the extent of that payment to the claimant's rights and remedies in relation to the loss to which the claim relates (refer section 892F of the Corporations Act 2001).
-In August 2020, SEGC received a notice that the amount of the first distribution to be made in August or September 2020 would be approximately \$4.5 million.
-A further distribution will be made at a later date.
-The contingent asset has not been recognised in the Balance Sheet as receivable at 30 June 2020.
+The quantum of the recoveries and the timing of payment is uncertain.
+The contingent asset has not been recognised in the Balance Sheet as receivable at 30 June 2021.